mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 In addition to providing the theme in the inner React context, this new provider also generates CSS variables out of all tokens in the theme that are not functions, and makes them available in the context as well.

 All of these variables are accessible in an object in the theme called `vars`.
-The structure of this object is identical to the theme structure, the only difference is that the values represent some CSS varaibles.
+The structure of this object is identical to the theme structure—the only difference is that the values represent CSS variables.

 The best way to see this is by example.
 Let's say we have this element that uses some theme token: